Country specific information

 VAT is paid on everything over 300 SEK total and over 500 SEK total if marked as gift.
 Import tax (tull) is paid on over 1500 SEK total.
 However small packages usually get through no matter value (for example 1-2 Blu-ray(s)) and bigger packages somewhat rarely get taxed no matter the value or if it's marked as gift (for example one figure ~0,75 kg, undervalued to 240 SEK total).

-For items coming from outside the EU, you will pay VAT of 20% on anything that is over £15 or £36 if it is labelled as a gift.
-Furthermore, if you receive this charge then you will also pay an additional admin fee of £8 if the package goes through the Royal Mail or £13.50 if it goes through Parcelforce.
-RSAL goes through Royal Mail whereas EMS goes through Parcelforce.
-Only the value of the item is used to determine fees, shipping fees seem to be ignored.
+For items coming from outside the EU, you will pay VAT of 20% on anything that is over £15 or £39 if it is labelled as a gift.
+Additionally, you will have to pay customs duty if the value exceeds £135.
+The percentage for this depends on what it is you are importing.
+If you receive a charge then you will also pay an additional handling fee of £8 if the package goes through the Royal Mail or £13.50 if it goes through Parcelforce.
+SAL Small Packet and Air Small Packet go through Royal Mail whereas EMS and SAL Parcel go through Parcelforce.

 In the event that you are hit by customs with either Parcelforce or Royal Mail, they will hold the package at the local depot and send you a letter.
 You can then either pay the fee online and have it delivered the next day, or take the letter to the depot, pay in person and immediately receive it.
-For Parcelforce if tracking says that it has arrived at the local depot then you can go to the depot without having received a letter.
-You can give your postcode and pay customs immediately, which is usually faster as Parcelforce's letter takes several days to arrive after the package arrives at the depot.
+For Parcelforce, if tracking says that it has arrived at the local depot then you can go to the depot without having received a letter.
+You can give your postcode and pay customs immediately, which is usually faster as Parcelforce's letter can take days to arrive after the package arrives at the depot.
+At this stage you can also pay via phone without the customs reference number by speaking to someone from their customer support team.
+For Royal Mail, if your tracking shows up as "Held with fee to pay" you can expect a fee to pay card to arrive in a day or two, which you can either pay online or in person.